SPU has hired Short Elliott Hendrickson (SEH) to perform a comprehensive evaluation of a municipal water treatment program.

 Updates will be shared on this site as the study progresses.

-Step 1 – Initial Findings
+Step 2 – Initial Findings (COMPLETED)

 - SPU water quality meets all Environmental Protection Agency (EPA) standards for safety.